 "What the fuck is this?"

-Mason circled around Sheila, slowly, like he was a shark circling around his prey - eyeing every bit of her with a vicious look.
-They were in her bedroom, her place of comfort, yet only Mason had the power to make feel so uncomfortable in such a space.
+Mason circled around Sheila, like a shark circling around his prey, eyeing her body with a vicious look.
+They were in her bedroom, her place of comfort, yet only Mason had the power to make her feel so uncomfortable in such a space.

 "Do you realize you look like a circus freak with your clown makeup?"